… but it might take some effort.

 Here Katsuhiko (Katsu) Yoshikawa (4th year PhD candidate, Department of Management) shares his story about getting an academic job during his PhD study and makes some suggestions for people eager to make their life in academia.

-He has recently received multiple job offers for lecturer/assistant professor positions and accepted one from Shanghai Jiao Tong University’s Antai College of Economics and Management.
+He received multiple job offers for lecturer/assistant professor positions and accepted one from Shanghai Jiao Tong University’s Antai College of Economics and Management.
 Katsu spent almost six months on his job search.

 I started my job search in early July, when I was still a 3rd year student.
 In my discipline, recruiters typically hold preliminary interviews at major conferences during the summer.
 It means you need to submit your application package as early as June and July.
 I was a bit late to recognise this, and thus it was such a rush to prepare relevant materials such as the CV, cover letter and reference letters.
 Fortunately, I had some interviews at summer conferences, and got some exposure to the job market.
 But after that, I had a long period of slump – I did not get any invitation for interview until September, while I sent a number of applications to universities.
 I reflect a lot about what I can sell, what universities are looking for and how I position myself.
 I think my success is largely owed to the reflection that I made during the period.

 Things to prepare before getting into the job market